C41f0N/Coexistence/README.md

 </h1>

-Dive into Coexistance, where rabbits and foxes strive together in an evolving ecosystem!
+<h3>Dive into Coexistance, where rabbits and foxes strive together in an evolving ecosystem.</h3>

 Explore how varying factors influence population dynamics and wildlife behavior.
 Modify settings such as hunger, thirst, reproduction, vision, and speed, then watch the captivating consequences unfold.
 Experience real-life ecological concepts while navigating the delicate equilibrium necessary for diverse creatures sharing a common habitat.

 Discover harmony amidst challenges in this immersive world of Coexistance!
 <h2 style="text-align:center">
 Screenshots
 </h2>